-In auditing the financial statements, we have concluded that the director's use of the going concern basis of accounting in the preparation of the financial statements is appropriate.
-Our evaluation of the director's assessment of the entity's ability to continue to adopt the going concern basis of accounting included:

-We evaluated the Directors' assessment of the entity's ability to continue to adopt the going concern basis of accounting.
-In our evaluation of the Directors' conclusions, we considered the inherent risks to the Group's and Company's business model and analysed how those risks might affect the Group's and Company's financial resources or ability to continue operations over the going concern period.
+In auditing the financial statements, we have concluded that the directors' use of the going concern basis of accounting in the preparation of the financial statements is appropriate.
+Our evaluation of the directors' assessment of the Group's and Company's ability to continue to adopt the going concern basis of accounting included considering the inherent risks to the Group's and Company's business model and analysed how those risks might affect the Group's and Company's financial resources or ability to continue over the going concern period, including assessing the reasonableness of the Group's and Company's revenue targets and expected cash burn.